 No-no’s for job advertisements

-There are a few common pitfalls to avoid when writing job advertisements which can significantly impact on the quality of candidates you get applying for advertised positions.
+There are a few common pitfalls to avoid when writing job advertisements that can significantly impact the quality of candidates you get applying for advertised positions.
 These include:

 - Extravagant design work or graphics

 - Excessive use of technical language and detail